-A recent employment law decision by the Equal Employment Opportunity Commission (EEOC) eloquently set forth rationale finding evidence of discrimination in a transgender case that could apply to many other instances of discrimination.
+A recent employment law decision by the Equal Employment Opportunity Commission (EEOC) provides a compelling rationale for finding evidence of discrimination in a transgender case that can be applied to many other instances of discrimination.

-In the recent gender discrimination matter, a transgender employee asserted that she was discriminated against by being forced to use a single-use restroom.
-When it was out of order and she used the women’s room, she was repeatedly confronted by a supervisor and was often referred to by her former male name and with male pronouns.
-Her employer denied her access arguing that because she had not yet undergone the final medical procedure, she was still a male.
-In rejecting this argument, the EEOC underscored that nothing in Title VII makes any medical procedure a prerequisite for equal opportunity (for transgender individuals, or anyone else).
+In this particular gender discrimination case, a transgender employee claimed she faced discrimination by being forced to use a single-use restroom.
+When the restroom was unavailable, she used the women’s restroom, which led to repeated confrontations by a supervisor.
+Additionally, the employee was referred to by her former male name and with male pronouns.
+Her employer denied her access, arguing that because she had not undergone the final medical procedure, she was still considered male.
+However, the EEOC rejected this argument, emphasizing that Title VII does not require any specific medical procedure as a prerequisite for equal opportunity, whether for transgender individuals or anyone else.

-In 2012, a similar ruling from the EEOC based on Title VII found in favor of a transgender woman who was denied employment based on her gender identity.
-The Department of Labor has also issued guidance stating that transgender employees of the federal government and its contractors are covered by nondiscrimination protections based on sex.
+In a similar ruling in 2012, the EEOC found in favor of a transgender woman who was denied employment based on her gender identity, asserting protections under Title VII.
+Furthermore, the Department of Labor has issued guidance stating that transgender employees of the federal government and its contractors are covered by nondiscrimination protections based on sex.

-For more information or if you believe that you have suffered any form of employment discrimination, please contact the experienced Atlanta discrimination lawyers at Buckley Bala Wilson Mew LLP, LLP for an immediate case evaluation.
+If you believe you have experienced any form of employment discrimination, please contact the experienced Atlanta discrimination lawyers at Buckley Bala Wilson Mew LLP for an immediate case evaluation.